programminghistorian/jekyll/en/lessons/teach-history-and-languages-with-strategy-game.md

 ## Introduction

-[0&#x0338; A.D.: Empires Ascendant](https://play0ad.com/) (pronounced “zero-ey-dee”) is a cross-platform, free and open source [real-time strategy (RTS)](https://perma.cc/422L-4U9R) computer game of ancient civilization building and warfare making.
-0 A.D. is the only entirely customizable digital game that is built with real ancient history as one of its guiding principles.
+[0&#x0338; A.D.](https://play0ad.com/) (pronounced “zero-ey-dee”) is a cross-platform, free and open source [real-time strategy (RTS)](https://perma.cc/422L-4U9R) computer game of ancient civilization building and warfare making.
+0&#x0338; A.D. is the only entirely customizable digital game that is built with real ancient history as one of its guiding principles.
 It even includes reconstructed pre-modern languages in both written and spoken forms.
-Playable in singleplayer and multiplayer modes, 0 A.D. is an ideal software platform for history and language instruction.
+Playable in singleplayer and multiplayer modes, 0&#x0338; A.D. is an ideal software platform for history and language instruction.

 In this intermediate-level lesson, I presume some experience with installing software and playing computer games.
-As you progress, you will learn how to use the hackable [sandbox](https://perma.cc/2H67-VLLP) that is 0 A.D. to help you teach history and languages.
-Since your students will need some onboarding with 0 A.D., it is advisable to implement this lesson when you and your students are able to learn side by side.
+As you progress, you will learn how to use the hackable [sandbox](https://perma.cc/2H67-VLLP) that is 0&#x0338; A.D. to help you teach history and languages.
+Since your students will need some onboarding with 0&#x0338; A.D., it is advisable to implement this lesson when you and your students are able to learn side by side.

 This lesson should be of interest to you if you are a secondary or post-secondary instructor of any of the following topics related to the pre-modern world, as well as anyone looking to integrate gaming into your adult education:
 * Classics and/or ancient history